 Jon even flat-out calls the owner of the Brixton a child.

-James from "Cashmere" is referred to as a child in the body of a 40 year old.
+James from "Cashmere" is referred to as a child in the body of a 40 year old for his various antics.

 Make an Example of Them: Taffer often does this when he first arrives by firing the worst employee in the bar or forcing the owner to do so when the owner has been letting them walk over him.